-Where there is domestic abuse between adults, there is often child abuse too.

-Adults often think that children and young people are not affected much by domestic abuse if they do not see violence.
+- Where there is domestic abuse between adults, there is often child abuse too. - All children and young adults who see violence suffer some kind of abuse.
+An adult may hit them by accident or on purpose. - Adults often think that children and young people are not affected much by domestic abuse if they do not see violence.
 This is not true.